perspectivefi/spectra-subgraph/README.md

 To add support for a new network:

 1. Create a new configuration file in `src/configs/<network-name>.json`.
 2. Populate it with the required contract addresses and start blocks.
-You can copy an existing config (e.g., `src/configs/mainnet.json`) as a template. `deploymentBlock` is the block where the first Spectra-related contract was deployed on the target network, and `startBlock` is when blocks should start being indexed (should be around 90 days before deploymentBlock to give a good margin for historical data).
+You can copy an existing config (e.g., `src/configs/mainnet.json`) as a template. `startBlock` is the block where the first Spectra-related contract was deployed on the target network.
 3. Add the network to `src/utils/ChainIds.ts` if it is not already present.
 4. Run `yarn gen:config` to generate the new `subgraph.<network-name>.yaml` file.